 The Test: How Efficient is Glass?

 I set one of my Speedheater Infrared Heat Guns 10″ away from each piece of glass and left the glass in front of the heater for exactly 1 minute before measuring the temperature with a FLIR TG130 Spot Thermal Camera.
 I measured the temperature in the center of the glass on the inside (the side opposite the heat source).
 The glass all measured approximately 82°F prior to the test, as they had been resting in my muggy shop for a number of hours.

 The Speedheater runs at approximately 400ºF, but I was unable to get a precise temperature reading beforehand because The FLIR camera peaks at 302ºF which seems like an odd temp to end at, but hey, that’s what FLIR decided to do for this entry level camera.

 6th Place – 3/32″ Antique 114ºF

 It was no surprise to me that antique glass conducts a lot of heat.
 It’s thin and it serves to simply let light in and block the elements.
 Though I love it, it is the least energy efficient when it comes to conductive heat transfer.
-There are varying thicknesses of antique glass so thicker versions would likely yield better results and thinner worse.
+There are varying thicknesses of antique glass, so thicker versions would likely yield better results and thinner would likely yield worse.

 5th Place – 1/8″ Annealed 105ºF